andreasanta/modeapp/README.md

 - I normally use many other "helper" libs such as lodash, react-router, React Hook Form, Material UI, TailwindCSS, etc...

-## TODOs / Optimizations / Improvements
+## Other TODOs / Optimizations / Improvements

 - Compile instead of transpiling TS in back-end
 - Handle UI disable/failures/messages/redirects gracefully, now you have to jump from one page to another manually and the UI does not respond actively to changes